Colleges by Location

 Admissions

-If you know as much as possible about the institution's criteria for admission, your chances of getting accepted will greatly improve.
-What are the admission requirements for The University of Alabama in Huntsville?
+If you know as much as possible about the institution's criteria for admission, you can make a better judgment about your eligibility and boost your chances of getting accepted.
+Discover some important facts about admission policy and requirements at The University of Alabama in Huntsville.

-According to the most recent information reported, this institution uses standardized test scores for admission and it admitted 4,359 in 2022.
-The University of Alabama in Huntsville has an official test-optional admission policy but takes into consideration standardized test scores in cases when they are submitted by the student.
+According to the most recent information reported, this institution uses standardized test scores for admission and it admitted 4,510 in 2024.
+The University of Alabama in Huntsville has an official test-optional admission policy but takes into consideration standardized test scores for the applicants who choose to submit them.
 As far as admission difficulty is considered, based on data self-reported by the institution this school is moderately difficult to get into.

 Test Scores

-The SAT Critical Reading average score was 630 for the accepted students, while the average SAT Math score was 565.
+The new students had an average SAT Critical Reading score of 630 and an average SAT Math score of 565.

 Retention Rate

-As reported in 2022, the freshman retention rate for The University of Alabama in Huntsville was 80%, a reflection of the high standards and excellent educational experience at this school.
+As reported in 2024, the freshman retention rate for The University of Alabama in Huntsville was 81%, reflecting the superb quality of the educational programs at this institution.

 Student Body

-It is never easy to figure out which school is the best place for you.
+Choosing a school that is the best fit for you is not a simple task.
 You can have a better understanding of the school's culture and way of life by finding out more about the student body.

 Main Student Body